- Hear Dr. Vincent Rajkumar from the Mayo Clinic talk about Promising Clinical Trials in a HealthTalk webcast.

 What's New in Myeloma Research:

-- The following companies have abstracts scheduled for presentation at the ASH Annual Meeting, which will be held on December 6-9, 2003, in San Diego.
+- More presentations scheduled for the ASH Annual Meeting, which will be held on December 6-9, 2003, in San Diego.

 What's New in Clinical Trials:

 - New!
 New active foreign sites for the randomized thal/dex study.

 - SAHA (suberoylanilide hydroxamic acid)

 - Phase I trial of histone deacetylase inhibitor for treatment of advanced multiple myeloma.

 Cancer Trials Support Unit: A Web Based System That Offers Efficient and Effective Tools for Clinical Trials Management.

 The Cancer Trials Support Unit (CTSU) is an NCI funded program to facilitate participation (by both patients and physicians) in phase III NCI sponsored Cancer treatment trials.